nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ```
 <br/><br/>

-### Delete a scheduled model.meeting `delete`
+### Delete a scheduled meeting `delete`
-Deletes a model.meeting from the model.meeting list.
+Deletes a scheduled meeting from the meeting list.

 Format: `delete <Meeting Index>`